 At South Valley Neurology, the expert neurology team offers in-office evaluations and treatment for concussions following a head injury from sports, a fall, or a car accident.
 They perform comprehensive neurological assessments and imaging tests to evaluate your brain injury, then customize a treatment plan to promote healing and prevent long-term brain complications.
-If you suspect you or your child has a concussion, schedule an appointment online or call the office in San Jose, California, for pediatric care or the office in Morgan Hill, California, for older children and adult appointments.
+If you suspect you or your child has a concussion, please call our office number 669-207-0046 to schedule an appointment.

 A concussion is a traumatic brain injury that affects the function of your brain.
 The most common cause of a concussion is a blow to the head during a fall or as the result of a contact sport.
 This causes your brain to forcefully move back and forth against your skull, which can cause brain bleeding.